capitolmuckrakr/Gucci/README.md

 - `:contact_name`
 - `:senate_id`

 Up to five parameters may be used and the search functionality will return up to 2,000 results.
+An error is returned if too many parameters are passed or if a parameter is set to an invalid value.
+Any invalid parameters are ignored.

+    search = Gucci::House::Search.new(:filing_year => 2020)
+    ArgumentError: 1 error(s)
+    2020 is invalid for Filing Year, permitted values are 2009, 2010, 2011, 2012, 2013, 2014

+### Filing attributes

 ## Author